Many-body quantum catalysts for transforming between phases of matter: Many-body catalysts

 where each $u_{\ell,i}$, referred to as a gate, acts only on qubits within a ball of radius $r$ and the gates within a given layer $\ell$ have non-overlapping support.
 Both $D$ and $r$ should furthermore be independent of system size.
 An example of a QCA beyond FDQCs is the lattice translation operator $\mathcal{T}$.
 Given some symmetry operators $U(g)$ for $g$ in some group $G$, we define a \textit{$G$-symmetric QCA} to be a QCA that commutes with $U(g)$ for all $g\in G$.
 A \textit{$G$-symmetric FDQC} is similarly an FDQC where each gate $u_{\ell,i}$ commutes with $U(g)$ for all $g\in G$.
 We remark that it is possible for a symmetric QCA to be an FDQC but not a symmetric FDQC, meaning that the operator is symmetric as a whole but cannot be written in terms of local symmetric gates.

-In this paper, we focus mainly on bosonic SPT phases with an on-site unitary symmetry $U(g)=\prod_i u_i(g)$ for $g\in G$ (which is not necessarily spatially uniform).
-The classification of SPT phases is based on equivalence classes of quantum states modulo symmetric FDQCs \cite{Chen2013}.
-That is, two states $|\psi_1\rangle$ and $|\psi_2\rangle$ are in the same SPT phase if and only if there is a symmetric FDQC $\mathcal{U}$ such that
+\diff{In this paper, we consider bosonic SPT phases with an on-site unitary symmetry $U(g)=\prod_i u_i(g)$ for $g\in G$ (which is not necessarily spatially uniform).
+The objects of interest are symmetric quantum states which satisfy $U(g)|\psi\rangle = |\psi\rangle$ for all $g\in G$.} The classification of SPT phases is based on equivalence classes of symmetric quantum states modulo symmetric FDQCs \cite{Chen2013}.
+That is, two symmetric states $|\psi_1\rangle$ and $|\psi_2\rangle$ are in the same SPT phase if and only if there is a symmetric FDQC $\mathcal{U}$ such that

 If we define the trivial SPT phase to be the phase containing symmetric product states, then the above definition implies that a state belonging to a non-trivial SPT phase can never be prepared from a symmetric product state using a symmetric FDQC.
 Instead, one requires a symmetric quantum circuit whose depth grows linearly with system size \cite{Huang2015,Chen2024sequential} or a symmetric circuit with long-range gates \cite{Stephen2024klocal}.